SofT-GRPO: Surpassing Discrete-Token LLM Reinforcement Learning via Gumbel-Reparameterized Soft-Thinking Policy Optimization: Discussion

-In SofT-GRPO, we employ the Gumbel Softmax technique for controllable stochasticity.
-As discussed in Section \ref{priliminary-2}, adding Dirichlet noise to predicted probabilities can be another choice, so we compare the performance of the original SofT-GRPO and two of its variants, adding Dirichlet noise or Gaussian noise to probabilities in training.
+In SofT-GRPO, we employ the Gumbel-Softmax technique for controllable stochasticity.
+As discussed in Section \ref{priliminary-2}, adding Dirichlet noise can be another choice, so we compare the performance of the original SofT-GRPO and its two variants, adding Dirichlet noise or Gaussian noise to probabilities $p_i$ in training.
 The reward curve in training is shown in Figure \ref{fig:curve1}(a), the validation curve is shown in Figure \ref{fig:curve1}(b), and the final performance of variants is shown in Table \ref{ablation2}.
-LLMs can not learn a clear refinement from the added Dirichlet noise, and adding the Gaussian noise will cause a poorer initial performance.
-So, these variants cannot perform as well as integrating the original Gumbel noises.
+Compared to adding the original Gumbel noises, LLMs do not gain improvements using Dirichlet noise, and adding the Gaussian noise will cause a poorer initial performance.